 Day 2: Best Day Trips from Auckland

-There are so many incredible choices here!
+There are so many incredible options for North Island New Zealand tours from Auckland.
 If you only have 7 days on New Zealand’s North Island, you’re going to have to make some difficult decisions when it comes to day trips!

-You can do these on your own with a car or save your drive time for tomorrow and enjoy a tour with a local guide instead for a more personal experience.
+You can see these spots on your own with a car or save your drive time for tomorrow and enjoy a tour with a local guide instead for a more relaxed and personal experience.

 • See the stunning Coromandel Peninsula.
 Cathedral Cove, which is one of New Zealand’s most beautiful and iconic natural attractions can only be accessed by foot or kayak.
 (You may remember it from the opening scene in the movie The Lion, The Witch and the Wardrobe!)

-There are also incredible thermal pools here, including Hot Water Beach.
+There are also some lovely thermal pools here, including Hot Water Beach.
 The Pinnacles is a gorgeous three-hour hike featuring dramatic trees and swinging bridges across vibrant streams.
-You can check out day tours from Auckland to the Coromandel Peninsula here.

 • Enjoy a Piha beach day.
-Piha is a black sand beach!
-It’s a Kiwi local favorite in the summertime.
-It’s a dramatic beach with beautiful cliffs, waterfalls and dangerous currents in the winter (but safe summer swimming).
+The black sand beach at Piha is a Kiwi local favorite in the summertime.
+This is a dramatic beach with beautiful cliffs, waterfalls and dangerous currents in the winter (but safe summer swimming).
 Surfers flock here!

 • Go wine tasting or ziplining on Waiheki Island.
 There are more than 25 departures daily from Auckland for the 35 minute ferry ride over to this lovely island.
 Once you’re there, you can taste at world-class wineries, kayak the 40 kilometers of coastline, nap on Oneroa Beach, cycle the island, and so much more!

 Or, leave the planning to a local.
 After all, you’re on vacation, right?
-You can choose from day tours to the island geared foodies and wine lovers, thrill-seekers looking for a zip line experience, or a hop-on hop-off bus tour.
+You can choose from day tours to the island geared to foodies and wine lovers, thrillseekers looking for a zip line experience, or a hop-on hop-off bus tour.

 And that’s just the beginning!
-You could also do a guided wilderness walk, see the stunning wildlife sanctuary on Tiritiri Matangi Island or hike to the summit of the volcanic Rangitoto Island.
+You could also do a guided wilderness walk, see the impressive wildlife sanctuary on Tiritiri Matangi Island or hike to the summit of the volcanic Rangitoto Island.